asadalam/FINN_MatrixVector_RTL/README.md

 The repository is organized as follows:
 ### Document Folder (Doc):
   - This folder contains documentation related to the project
+  - Also containts the 'api' folder which holds the automatic document generation based on NaturalDocs
 ### Project Folder (proj):
 Project folder, contains the following sub-folders
   - Source Folder (src): All source code